 Search Online Maps for Off-Road Trails and Parks

 It seems simple, but head to Google Maps (or your favorite alternative) and search “off-roading.”
 You can find trails, off-road parks, and other places off the beaten path.
 Plus, you can read reviews to see what other people think of them.
 You’ll often find a link to an off-road park’s website, where you can find more information and even view trail maps.

 National Parks & Bureau of Land Management (BLM) Land

 BLM areas offer millions of acres of explorable land.
 With a focus on conservation and recreation, these areas offer a way to really get away from civilization.
 They’re almost all in the western parts of the U.S. but are home to some of the best off-roading trails in the country.
 Be sure to follow the guidelines, stay on authorized trails, and respect the natural environment.

 Many national parks also offer some off-roading trails.
 The website for each park will give you information on trails, hours, and safety.
-You can also check out our guide to the best parks you can drive through.

 Whether you have a Jeep or not, Jeep’s Badge of Honor program features a variety of trails across the U.S. that are worth checking out.
 From beginner to advanced level, these are some of the top off-roading areas in the country.
 The app is also a great social place to engage with other enthusiasts.
 It’s a digital community where you can learn about different locations and show off your accomplishments.